khalid-hussain/shaheen/chap16.md

 its light was reaching the battlefield.
-The soldiers of the Christian army, without waiting for orders from their commanders, and the commanders without waiting for orders from their general turned their attention towards the tents and with this, immediately all of Badr Bin Mughira's cavalry stormed them.
+The soldiers of the Christian army, without waiting for orders from their commanders, and the commanders without waiting for orders from their general turned their attention towards the tents and with this, immediately all of Badr bin Mughira's cavalry stormed them.

 The retreating troops saw no refuge in their encampment that had nothing but burning tents all around.
 Taking advantage of the light, the troops in pursuit